Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain four important factors concerning cyberbullying.
+-Name four important factors concerning cyberbullying.

--Explain two of the central problems inherent to internet bullying.
+-Name two of the central problems inherent to internet bullying.

--Explain the three steps in the recognizing common issues technique.
+-Name the three steps in the recognizing common issues technique.

--Explain the five factors that need to be in place before moving from individual to joint sessions.
+-Name the five factors that need to be in place before moving from individual to joint sessions.

--Explain three tips to help stop cyberbullying or to prevent it from happening again.
+-Name three tips to help stop cyberbullying or to prevent it from happening again.